FluxVibe/SolarBASIC/README.md

 The interpreter uses a small tokenizer/parser, clear AST, and execution model, making it amenable to future ports or VM backends.
 Hardware deployment is intentionally out of scope for this repository.

 Looking for Korean?
 Read [README.ko.md](README.ko.md) for the full Korean walkthrough and language links.

+## Credits & Acknowledgements

+SolarBASIC is an independently designed programming language project created with the goal of blending the warm simplicity of retro BASIC with the clarity and structure expected in modern scripting languages.

+This project was envisioned, directed, documented, tested, and refined by **FluxVibe**, with the development process intentionally built on an **AI-assisted, specification-driven workflow** to explore the future of programming collaboration between human creativity and intelligent tools.

+### Development Model
+- Idea, language rules, execution model, feature roadmap, test logic,
+  and final quality approval were manually designed and reviewed.
+- Implementation and rapid iteration were accelerated using
+  **OpenAI Codex** under human supervision and structural guidance.
+- Architectural discussions, language philosophy alignment, and
+  debugging insight were supported by **ChatGPT** sessions.

+### Creative Intent
+SolarBASIC is not only a working interpreter, but also a small experiment about *how people and AI will co-create software in the future*.
+It is a reminder that **writing code is important, but designing meaning is even more important**.

+### Special Thanks
+To everyone who loves retro computing, tiny languages, and glowing READY> prompts — this project is dedicated to you.

+READY>